SolderedElectronics/Inkplate-documentation/source/arduino.rst

     Returns 0 if failed and 1 if successful.

 * **Description**:
-    | Draws an image frmo the web.
+    | Draws an image from the web.
     | Make sure WiFi is setup beforehand as in examples (10-Inkplate_download_and_show).

 * **Example**: